CANDELbio/conjtalk2023/presentation.md

 - This is all open sourced now at CANDELBio
 - Data harmonization problems aren’t unique to biology
 - We expect data unification/harmonization needs across science could benefit from this toolkit
-- We expect other categories of data science can benefit
+- We expect data science in general or even other ETL workflows can benefit

 ---